wandb/docs/docs/guides/models/automation.md

 7. Provide the endpoint URL for the webhook in the **URL** field.

 ### Add a secret for authentication
 Define a secret to ensure the authenticity and integrity of data transmitted from payloads.
-Skip this section if the external server you use does not have secrets.
+Skip this section if the external server you will send the HTTP POST request does not have secrets.

 1. Navigate to the W&B App UI.
 2. Click on **Team Settings**.